ezealot/ez/Words.md

 TPS | Third Person Shooter | A game where the camera is behind the player RTS | Real Time Strategy | A game which revolves around the player controlling one or more Actors in a game to achieve certain objectives
 MOBA | Multiplayer Online Battle Arena | Strategy game where each player controls one character with different ablities and fight in one of many teams
-TCG | Trading | Self Explanatory
+TCG | Trading | Trading card game
 CCG | Collectible Card Game | Self-Explanatory
-P2W | Pay To Win | A game where paying real world cash will benefit a player towards the progression of a game LoS | Line of Sight | reference towards target in sight DOT | Damage Over Time | An attack which damages a player continuously in a set amount of time MVP | Most Valuable Player | The most player that has the most amount of certain statistic preferably K/D DLC | DownLoadable Content | The additional content of a game meant to improve or extend gameplay
+P2W | Pay To Win | A game where paying real world cash will benefit a player towards the progression of a game LoS | Line Of Sight | How far something can see
+DOT | Damage Over Time | An attack which damages a player continuously in a set amount of time MVP | Most Valuable Player | The most player that has the most amount of certain statistic preferably K/D DLC | DownLoadable Content | The additional content of a game meant to improve or extend gameplay